tungerer/tungerer.github.io/_pages/publications.md

 1. <b>\*</b>Hartmann, Stefan, and <b>Tobias Ungerer</b>. in press. <i>"Chaos theory, shmaos theory"</i>: Creativity and routine in English <i>shm</i>-reduplication.
 In Sabine Arndt-Lappe and Natalia Filatkina (eds.), <i>Dynamics at the lexicon-syntax interface: Creativity and routine in word-formation and multi-word expressions</i> [working title].
 1. <b>\*</b>Neels, Jakob, Stefan Hartmann and <b>Tobias Ungerer</b>.
 2023.
 A quantum of salience: Reconsidering the role of extravagance in grammaticalization.
 In Hendrik De Smet, Peter Petré and Benedikt Szmrecsanyi (eds.), <i>Context, intent and variation in grammaticalization</i>, 47&ndash;78.
 Berlin & Boston: De Gruyter. <a href="https://doi.org/10.1515/9783110753059-003">https://doi.org/10.1515/9783110753059-003</a> (see the <a href="https://github.com/hartmast/degreemodifiers">dataset</a>)

-Conference proceedings
+Conference proceedings (\* = peer-reviewed)
 ======
-1. <b>Ungerer, Tobias</b>, and Robert G. de Almeida. in press.
-Context affects the comprehension of implicit arguments: Evidence from the maze task. <i>Proceedings of the 46th Annual Meeting of the Cognitive Science Society</i>.
+1. <b>\*</b><b>Ungerer, Tobias</b>, and Robert G. de Almeida.
+2024.
+Context affects the comprehension of implicit arguments: Evidence from the maze task.
+In Larissa K. Samuelson, Stefan L. Frank, Mariya Toneva, Allyson Mackey & Eliot Hazeltine (eds.), <i>Proceedings of the 46th Annual Meeting of the Cognitive Science Society</i>.
+Cognitive Science Society. <a href="https://escholarship.org/uc/item/2d9716sc">Open Access here</a>

 Book reviews
 ======